Inter-IIT-12-0/IIT-BHU/README.md

 - People
 - Profile
 - Dashboard
+- ToolsTable
+- Mentorship,Challenges and Courses

 - Marketplace is accessed both from the client side as well as the student side.
- -> From the student's perspective, they can view all the projects that have been listed and place bids on them.
+  - From the student's perspective, they can view all the projects that have been listed and place bids on them.
- -> From the Client side, the client can additionally create projects.
+- From the Client side, the client can additionally create projects.
 - In "My Projects," users can view and navigate to the "/myprojects/[id]" page to explore more about their projects.
-This is the place where the Fine-Tuned Bot is present to assist users.
+This is the place where the Fine-Tuned Bot is present to assist users and the Generative tool for various subdomains is also present there.
 On this page, users can access information such as milestones, milestone timelines, team details, project health, and other important aspects related to the project.
 - In the people page all the students, clients and universities are listed so users can explore all the people.
 Here our recommendation system recommends the best talent and client to the users.
 - In the profile page everything about the user is mentioned like their projects, educational details, company details, skills, their achievements and many more.
 - In the Dashboard page users can see their finances, project status, meetings, available days of work and other details.
+- The Tools Table page has the feature to create custom fine tuned bots wrt to the context the user wants and then these tools can be accessed by the user in the project workspace
+- The Mentorship,Challenges and Courses are for the upskilling of the user where the recommendation engine is being implemented to provide the upskilling as close as to the user’s need
+- AI Arcade is based on the AI generate Guided learning which moulds itself to the user’s performance and its need

+-

 ## Deploy on Vercel